Confession time: I was late to my wedding.

 There’s a couple of lessons to be learnt from this:

-The thing is, saying no and upsetting two people would’ve done less damage than my poor 100-odd wedding guests who had to wait around for 45 minutes outside in the cold!
+The thing is, saying no and upsetting two people (Sarah and the make up artist) would’ve done less damage than my poor 100-odd wedding guests who had to wait around for 45 minutes outside in the cold!
 We are taught from an early age that no is a bad thing (No!
 Naughty!) and as we get older we are expected to say Yes to everything (make the most of every opportunity!).
 But “no” is not inherently negative.
 If you are struggling to say no to someone, just reframe it this way – by saying no to something, you are freeing yourself to saying yes to something else!

 I have a little framework that I use when trying to decide about something – an opportunity or a request – and it might help you too (adapted from a set of questions here).
 It might seem a little over the top for some questions, but other times it helps look at things in a more analytical light:

 Does the opportunity fit with the idea I have for (my wedding/life/career).
 Inviting 10 friend’s partners you’ve never met to your intimate wedding is an example of something that should be a no as it doesn’t fit with the vision you have of an intimate wedding.
 I know in businesses I get presented a lot of opportunities by people who assure me their thing will be the best for my business – but only I had a true grip on what I want for my business going forward.

-Is the timeline reasonable? something can fit with your vision, it can be reasonable but the timeframe is crazy.
+Something can fit with your vision, it can be reasonable but the timeframe is crazy.
 Adding an extra person into the makeup timeline is one 😉 Another example, I was asked to participate in a styled shoot.
 They emailed me on a Tuesday and they needed the stuff to them in Auckland by Friday (so I had two days to design and print something from scratch).
 Awesome opportunity, but awful timing.
 I’d have to hold up other client’s design work – other people who were paying me and had asked me in plenty of time.
 I declined on the shoot.